All at sea: global shipping fleet exposed to hacking threat

 The core standard is maintained by the International Telecommunications Union (ITU) in association with the IMO.
 In a statement, the IMO said no such report of vulnerabilities had been brought to its attention.
 The ITU said no official body had contacted it about the vulnerabilities of AIS.
 It said it was studying the possibility of reallocating spectrum to reduce saturation of AIS applications.

-Yevgen Dyryavyy, author of the NCC report on ECDIS, was skeptical that such bodies would solve the problems soon.
+Yevgen Dyryavyy, author of the NCC report on ECDIS, was sceptical that such bodies would solve the problems soon.

 First, he said, they have to understand the IT security of shipboard networks, onboard linked equipment and software, and then push out new guidelines and certification.